elfmz/far2l/DUMPER.md

 	Sets the maximum available nesting depth for displaying hierarchical container structures.

-* `STACKTRACE_SHOW_ADDRESSES`
+* `STACKTRACE_SHOW_ADDRESSES_ALWAYS`

-	Controls whether memory addresses are displayed in stack trace output.
-When enabled, each frame shows the absolute address, module base address, symbol address, and calculated offsets.
+	Controls whether the full breakdown of memory addresses (effective address, module base, symbol address, and related offsets) is always displayed in the stack trace output.
+When false, this information is only shown for frames where the function name could not be resolved.

 * `STACKTRACE_DEMANGLE_NAMES`